 What has your scholarship enabled you to do?

 My scholarship has allowed me to take part in several opportunities, including leadership and volunteer opportunities.
-I am also able to take part in challenging courses that will help me develop my leadership skills, as well as my knowledge, with other motivated and passionate students.
-It will also give me the chance to study abroad, an opportunity I wouldn’t have otherwise.
+I am also able to take part in challenging courses that will help me develop my leadership skills as well as my knowledge with other motivated and passionate students.
+It has also given me a chance to study abroad, an amazing opportunity I wouldn't have had otherwise.

 What special undergraduate research opportunities have you experienced at the university?

-I previously did research in genetics and developmental biology with my high school; I hope to continue researching in college, perhaps in sociology or psychology, two topics related to my nursing major.
+I previously did research in genetics and developmental biology with my high school and I hope to continue researching in college, perhaps in sociology or psychology, two topics related to my nursing major.

 What unique leadership opportunities have you experienced at the university?

-I’ve had several leadership opportunities in my classes, such as leading group discussions.
-I plan on serving as an Honors College Ambassador, and I hope to have more opportunities for leadership on campus.
+I've had several leadership opportunities in my classes, such as leading group discussions.
+I plan on serving In addition, I currently serve as an Honors College Ambassador, and I hope to have more opportunities for leadership on campus in the future.

 What are your career plans/aspirations?

-I plan to become either a trauma or perioperative nurse.
-I plan to spend some time working in Eastern North Carolina and then potentially pursuing a nursing career in the military.
+I plan to become either a trauma or perioperative nurse, spending some time working in Eastern North Carolina and then hopefully traveling abroad to work.